Kruithne/wow.export/README.md

 ## Installing
 To install wow.export, navigate to the [site](https://www.kruithne.net/wow.export/) and download the latest version.
 That's it!

-> **OSX/Linux**: We are currently not producing builds targeted for non-Windows builds.
-If you wish to use wow.export on OSX or Linux, you will need to compile your own build from the source.
-See GH-1 for known issues.

 ## Updating
 When an update to wow.export is available, you will be prompted in the application to update.
 This process is done entirely automatically once you accept the update!